ChloeL01/CP3407-assignment/user_stories/wishlist.md

 * Jess: 3 days

 ## Assumptions (if any):
-* Will also include marking wishlisted items when they appeaar in the search page.
+* Will also include marking wishlisted items when they appear in the search page.

-## Description: e.g. The web page will show current deals to Orion's orbits users
-You need to keep all versions here so that your instructor/marker can see your changes easily.
-In a real project, your older versions could be viewed via commits.

-Description-v1: e.g. The web site will show current deals to Orion's orbits users
+## Description:

+Description-v1: User can mark an item that they would like to rent in the future to view on their profile page

 ## Tasks, see chapter 4.